Skip to main content

 • browserLogin fetches runtime-hosted browser metadata and completes an authorization-code + PKCE flow

-Brokered deployments typically pair those client modes with runtime.server.auth.validationProfile: "oidc_jwks" so the daemon can validate broker-issued runtime tokens locally.
+Brokered deployments typically pair those client modes with runtime.server.auth.validationProfile: "oidc_jwks" so open-cli-toolbox can validate broker-issued runtime tokens locally.

-This repo now ships one official worked example:
+This repo now ships one worked local OAuth example:

 4. Multiple isolated instances